adamkennedy/Mesovator/README.md

 ## Background Research

-Elevator control is an interesting problem domain to set for a speed-implementation test.
+Elevator control is an interesting problem domain for a speed-implementation test.

-To provide a general grounding in the field identified and purchased what I understand to be one of the definitive books on the field, Elevator Traffic Handbook: Theory and Practice by Dr Gina Barney (Kindle Edition.
+To provide a general grounding in the field identified and purchased one of the definitive books on the field, *Elevator Traffic Handbook: Theory and Practice* by Dr Gina Barney (Kindle Edition.
 Physical would be nicer but $200+ is a little pricey)

 http://www.amazon.com/Elevator-Traffic-Handbook-Theory-Practice-ebook/dp/B000SH1ZS6/ref=tmm_kin_title_popover?ie=UTF8&qid=1427069026&sr=8-2